Testing Real WIMPs with CTAO

 Indeed, our ROI probes radii far smaller than our threshold 2\,kpc core.
 Consequently, within this ROI, morphological information cannot effectively be used to distinguish the background from the signal.
 Therefore, the background rate must be constrained otherwise, either using a dedicated data-taking period in regions sufficiently far from the Galactic Center that the DM signal is suppressed, or else determined through Monte Carlo simulations.
+As discussed in App.~\ref{app:Syst}, if the spectrum of the background can be well predicted and only the normalization is unknown, that would be sufficient.
 If the cosmic-ray background is well-constrained, uncertainties in the diffuse astrophysical background may also become a consideration, especially at lower energies where it is less suppressed relative to the cosmic-ray contribution (see Fig.~\ref{fig:background}).
 The astrophysical background has spatial structure and so cannot be calibrated by observations away from the Galactic Center, but by the same token it could potentially be separated from a DM signal by an analysis including spatial morphology.
 For a study of the impact of these effects for the $\simeq 1\,{\rm TeV}$ higgsino see Ref.~\cite{Rodd:2024qsi}.